Backpage: Legal decisions

 Beginning in 2011 a number of legal challenges were brought in attempts to eliminate the adult section of Backpage or shut down the website entirely.
 Backpage successfully argued that the First Amendment protections of free speech would be compromised by any restriction on postings by individuals on the Backpage website.

 Section 230 of the Communications Decency Act of 1996 (CDA) served as an additional cornerstone in the defense.
 Section 230 says that "No provider or user of an interactive computer service shall be treated as the publisher or speaker of any information provided by another information content provider."
-This portion of the CDA was drafted to protect ISPs and other interactive service providers on the Internet from liability for content originating from third parties.
+This portion of the CDA was drafted to protect ISPs and other interactive service providers on the Internet, as well as their users, from liability for content originating from third parties.
 The enactment of this portion of the CDA overturned the decision in Stratton Oakmont, Inc. v.
-Prodigy Services Co. in which Prodigy was deemed by the court to be a publisher and therefore liable for content posted on its site.
+Prodigy Services Co. in which Prodigy was deemed by the court to be a publisher because they had exercised "editorial control" by engaging in content moderation, and were therefore liable for any content posted on its site.
 Many observers have credited the passage of section 230 of the CDA as the spark that ignited the explosive growth of the internet.
 The protection afforded to website owners under section 230 was upheld in numerous court cases subsequent to the passage of the legislation in 1996 including Doe v.
 MySpace Inc., 528 F.3d 413 (5th Cir.
 2008) and Dart v.
 Craigslist, Inc., 665 F. Supp.
 2d 961 (N.D.
 Ill.
 October 20, 2009).

 Some of the most important civil cases involving Backpage are described below:

 M.A., et al. vs. Village Voice Media Holdings, LLC

-Plaintiff M.A., a 14-year-old runaway, claimed to be a victim of sex trafficking by one Latasha Jewell McFarland, who later pleaded guilty to taking nude photos of M.A. and posting them to Backpage in ads offering M.A. for commercial sex.
+Plaintiff M.A., a 14-year-old runaway, claimed to be a victim of sex trafficking by Latasha Jewell McFarland, who later pleaded guilty to taking nude photos of M.A. and posting them to Backpage in ads offering M.A. for commercial sex.
 M.A. sued Backpage, arguing Backpage was liable because Backpage had created an "adult" category on the site and was aware that other minors had been trafficked through ads in that category.
 In 2011, the court ruled that CDA Section 230 still applied and "even if Backpage knows that third parties are posting illegal content, 'the service providers' failure to intervene is immunized.